 Without reference to the management of society, where different criteria apply, I have through my experience come to the conclusion that the appropriate model for language evolution is one of the last two.
 Democracy is admirable for the government of humans, but a language is before all an engineering project, and someone should be in charge.
-As in a company, many checks and balances should be provided, and the chief engineer should very seldom be permitted to pass his views just because he is the chief engineer: a technical leader who has to govern by fiat - as opposed to convincing the troops on the sheer strength of technical arguments - will not remain a leader for very long.
-Once in a while, of course, he gets to make a choice simply because someone needs to choose (concrete syntax details are the most common example); but these should remain rare cases.
-After all, if the chief engineer deserves the position, his ideas, or more commonly his ability to sort out the good ideas from the bad, regardless of who originated them, should be better than everyone else's, so he should win on the merits.
+As in a company, many checks and balances should be provided, and the chief engineer should very seldom be permitted to pass his views just because he is the chief engineer.
+A technical leader who has to govern by fiat - as opposed to convincing the troops on the sheer strength of technical arguments - will not remain a leader for very long.

+Once in a while, he does get his druthers on the grounds of authority, simply because several good choices are available and someone needs to decide; this is usually for concrete syntax details.
+Such cases should remain rare.
+After all, if the chief engineer deserves the position at all, his ideas, or more commonly his ability to sort out the good ideas from the bad, regardless of who originated them, should be better than everyone else's, so he should expect to win on the merits.